Colon Cancer

 Key Points

-• Definitive diagnosis requires colonoscopy with biopsy; CEA is used for treatment monitoring rather than primary diagnosis.
+• Definitive diagnosis requires rectal exam and colonoscopy with biopsy; CT/MRI staging guides treatment planning.

 Pathophysiology